biv93/DOM-manipulation/README.md

-# Esempio di manipolazione DOM
+# DOM MANIPULATION
-È possibile aggiungere, modificare, eliminare un corso sfruttando la programmazione procedurale.
+**Manipulate DOM is very important to change a document by javascript** In this project we can add,edit and delete some "course"

-Vengono trattati:
+Topics covered :
 - array
-- oggetti letterali
+- licteral object
-- funzioni
+- fuction (ARROW)
-- eventi
+- handle events